aimat-lab/gcnn_keras/README.md

 # Requirements

 For kgcnn, usually the latest version of tensorflow is required, but is listed as extra requirements in the `setup.py` for simplicity.
 Additional python packages are placed in the `setup.py` requirements and are installed automatically.
+Packages which must be installed manually for full functionality:

 * tensorflow>=2.4.1
 * rdkit>=2020.03.4
+* openbabel>=3.0.1 (optional for QM)

 <a name="installation"></a>
 # Installation